mcpython4-coding/core/README.md

 python __main__.py --addresourcepath <path to your resource pack>
 ```

-If you modify your resource pack list, you should use the --rebuild flag from above to make
+If you modify your resource pack list, you should use the --invalidate-cache flag from above to make
 sure that your texture changes are applied to all parts